Following completion of the steps below, you will sign an enrollment agreement and be ready to register for classes*.

-To be considered for admission an applicant must:
+To be considered for admission you must:

-- Be a U. S. citizen, an alien lawfully admitted for permanent residence in the United States or a foreign national eligible for a student visa.
+- Be a U. S. citizen, an alien lawfully admitted for permanent residence in the United States, or a foreign national eligible for a student visa.

 - Score at an acceptable level on any required pre-admission test.

 - Be interviewed by the program dean or a designee upon successful completion of pre-admission testing, if required by the program.